-- Ornament template- sign up for my newsletter and get access to the file once you confirm your subscription!
-If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:
+- Ornament template-sign up for my newsletter and get the free download once you confirm your subscription!
+If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library.

 Step 1- Trace the pattern on to the freezer paper, shiny side down.
 Iron it on to your felt, shiny side down.